 measure the volume of urine in the catheter bag/nappy (Rationale 14)

-dispose of any urine and equipment, gloves and apron in orange waste bags (Rationale 18 and 25)
+dispose of any urine and equipment, gloves and apron in an appropriate waste bag in line with the Trust's waste management policy (Rationale 18 and 25)

 remove safety glasses

-perform a social hand wash and dry hands thoroughly
+perform a hand wash and dry hands thoroughly

 record the procedure and volume of urine in the child’s health records (Rationale 14)